How Much Is a Concrete Driveway Cost?

 Whatever types of stain you use to make a concrete driveway, you can achieve an endless array of decorative effects using techniques such as faux finishing, decorative saw cuts, and stenciling.
 Following are some design ideas and project examples to spark your imagination

-- You can use multiple colors of stain to mimic the look of natural stone.
-The method works well when the concrete is sawcut into random stone patterns.
+You can use multiple colors of stain to mimic the look of natural stone.
+The method works well when the concrete saws are cut into random stone patterns.

-- You can use sawcuts and stain to create a faux tile look.
+You can use saw cuts and stains to create a faux tile look.

-- Utilize stains along with concrete dyes or integral color to create unique decorative effects.
+Utilize stains along with concrete dyes or integral colors to create unique decorative effects.

-Stained concrete driveway cost is 7 $ to 11 $ per square feet.
+Stained concrete driveway cost is 7 $ to 11 $ per square foot.

 You May Also Like: